cewing/codefellows_f2_python/source/session04.rst

 .. nextslide:: Text File Notes

 Text is default

-(more about unicode vs text vs binary here!)

   * Newlines are translated: ``\r\n -> \n``
   *   -- reading and writing!